jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_basic_extensions.md

   - ❑ Pin 📌 ? ✅

 ## Return to the terminal
-Now return to the terminal and acknowledge you have completed the configuration of the Enhancer for YouTube extension for Waterfox.
+Now return to the terminal and acknowledge you have completed these extension configurations for Waterfox.